Appendix A: RISCV

 RISCV Calling Convention [11]

-In RV64, 32-bit types, such as int, are stored in integer registers as proper sign extensions of their 32-bit values; that is, bits 63..31 are all equal.
+In RV64, 32-bit types, such as int, are stored in integer registers with proper sign extension; that is, bits 63..32 are copies of bit 31.

 Table 7 ABI, caller passing integer/float/double arguments [12] [13]